 small ways, if only to me, my family.
 Were

 It would not feel like me any more.

 I am moving, moving

 with eternity.
 But I cannot see far along

 and strolls through my house

 Dragonflies gather at my door

-The roses modestly drape the yard
+The roses quietly visit the yard with elegance

 And my heart is ignorant of all else.